Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

-Expenses for families are going to be higher than for singles.
-Below is a list of some of the expenses you will be faced with when you PCS.
-Think about them and begin to plan ahead.
+Expenses for Families are going to be higher than for singles.
+Below is a list of some of the expenses you may encounter:

 Other Financial Impacts

 There may be other financial impacts of a PCS move.
 If you are dependent upon spousal income, consider the loss of employment when moving and the type of work your spouse may obtain at you next duty station.
 The cost of living in your new area may be considerably higher than what you are accustomed.
 Plan your finances accordingly.

 Fortunately, the Ft.
 Jackson/Columbia, S.C. area is a moderate cost-of-living area with a reasonably good and diversified source of jobs.